 In 1972, Dr. George Zack joined LexPhil as Music Director and Conductor after a year-long search during the 71-72 season.
 Dr. Zack was chosen by a committee made up of sponsors, LexPhil Board Members, members of the LexPhil Guild and the principal musician of each section of the orchestra.
 Dr. Zack served as LexPhil’s Music Director for 37 years before his retirement in 2009.
 A native of Arkansas, Dr. Zack has been an incredible presence in not only the history of the LexPhil orchestra, but in the Lexington community.

 In April 2009, Scott Terrell was named Music Director and Conductor of LexPhil after a two-year search that drew from 278 applications.
 A native of Michigan, Terrell worked with the Charleston Symphony Orchestra for five years prior to joining LexPhil and was the Assistant Conductor of the Minnesota Orchestra from 1998-2003.
-For a complete biography of Maestro Terrell, click here.
-Visit his website here.
+Maestro Terrell led the orchestra for ten years, his tenure concluding in May of 2019.

 Today, LexPhil provides over 200 concerts, education and community programs every year, engaging communities across the region and reaching thousands of students in schools.
 With educational programs including the PB&J Series, Instrument Petting Zoos, the New Music Experiment and Student Rehearsals, LexPhil is reaching beyond the traditional realms of orchestral music presentation to provide innovative and exciting opportunities in music across the Bluegrass.